 Historic Mansions on-site at the Cleveland History Center

 The 9-acre site of the Cleveland History Center includes two historic mansions: the Bingham-Hanna Mansion and the Hay-McKinney Mansion.
-The Bingham-Hanna Mansion is available for self-guided tours and makes up the front part of the museum, while the Hay-McKinney Mansion is available for guided tours, which are included with general admission to the Cleveland History Center.
+The Bingham-Hanna Mansion is available for self-guided tours and contains our museum galleries, while the Hay-McKinney Mansion is available for guided tours, which are included with general admission to the Cleveland History Center.
 See the schedule below and come in for a visit:

 Space is limited to 12 guests per tour.
 No reservation is necessary; although, registration in the Museum Store is required the day of your visit.
 Tours do fill quickly.
 If you’re bringing a large group, we suggest you call (216) 721-5722 ext.
 1108 in advance to reserve your time.